databricks/terraform-provider-databricks/website/content/Provider/_index.md

 * `workspace_name` - This is the name of your Azure Databricks Workspace.
 Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_WORKSPACE_NAME`.

+* `workspace_url` - This is the URL of the Azure Databricks Workspace API.
+Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_WORKSPACE_URL`.

 * `resource_group` - This is the resource group in which your Azure Databricks Workspace resides in.
 Alternatively you can provide this value as an environment variable `DATABRICKS_AZURE_RESOURCE_GROUP`.